 Prime Day is the exclusive sale every Amazon Prime member should look forward to each year.
 There are thousands of products on sale during the event from every category plus a whole bunch of promotions giving you extra Amazon credit, extended free trials of Amazon services, and much more just for being a Prime member.
+Shop for Prime Day Apple deals and save on your favorite products.
 The savings during the event are enough to make it worth paying for a Prime membership each year.

 When is Prime Day 2021?

 Amazon Prime day began on June 21, and will run for two days through June 22.

 The AirPods Pro have a regular price of $249, but today Amazon is offering a discount of close to $60 off what you'd pay if you tried to buy a pair in an Apple store.
 These noise-cancelling wireless earbuds come with a charging case to help you keep them powered up anywhere.

 AirPods Max have been pretty hard to find since their release, though supply seems to be catching up with demand now and the discounts have started.
 Order at Amazon right now and you can save $50.

 You can snag the first discount on Apple's all-new Apple TV 4K at Walmart where it's $10 off.
 Amazon also has it for just a dollar more.
 It's pretty rare to see a deal on such a new Apple product, so these savings are well worth taking advantage of.

 Apple Watch Series 6 may be Apple's latest model but you can save on one at Amazon.
 The entry-level 40mm model is down to $320 there.
 Close to $80 off is some solid savings for such a recent Apple device.
 Other models are discounted by $70 at Amazon and B&H.